lostsource/SimpleRTCData/README.md

     });

-The callback for `getOffer` returns a single argument `bertsOffer` of type `String` which needs to be sent to Ernie your preferred message exchange mechanism (eg. WebSockets, E-mail, magic etc..)
-Once Ernie receives Bert's offer he will need to create an 'answer' by passing it as the first argument to `getAnswer`.
+The callback for `getOffer` returns a single argument `bertsOffer` of type `String` which needs to be sent to Ernie using your preferred message exchange mechanism (eg. WebSockets) Once Ernie receives Bert's offer he will need to create an 'answer' by passing it as the first argument to `getAnswer`.

     var ErnieRTC = new SimpleRTCData;

     ErnieRTC.getAnswer(bertsOffer,function(erniesAnswer) {
-      // erniesAnswer now needs to be sent to Bert
+      // now send erniesAnswer Bert
     });

-He should also register a message handler using the `onChannelEvent` method as to be able to receive messages from Bert:
+He should also listen for messages from Bert using the `on('data')` event:

-    ErnieRTC.onChannelEvent('message',function(e) {
+    ErnieRTC.on('data',function(data) {
-       // get ready for messages from Bert console.log(e.data);
+       // get ready for messages from Bert console.log(data);
     });